p0008874/igsmj2tool/README.md

 MJ2013/update.rom
 At 0x41896c: je 0x418ca0 — if update.rom [FLAG] name=gt365.com, it jumps PAST all serial validation straight to the clean exit.
-That's the hardcoded bypass string.
+That's the hardcoded bypass string.\n
 Place update.rom in the same directory as MJ2013.exe.
-That's it — no serial, no exe patch.
-The logic at 0x41895b–0x41896c: strcmp(update_rom[FLAG].name, "gt365.com")  →  je 0x418ca0  (clean exit, skips everything)
+That's it — no serial, no exe patch.\n The logic at 0x41895b–0x41896c:\n strcmp(update_rom[FLAG].name, "gt365.com")  →  je 0x418ca0  (clean exit, skips everything)\n
 gt365.com is the hardcoded bypass value baked into the exe.
-When update.rom reports that name, all serial and login checks are jumped over entirely.
+When update.rom reports that name, all serial and login checks are jumped over entirely.\n